eure-kai/SIBMSort/README.md

 # SIBMSort
-Java program that compares sort algorithms, using an interface (July 2021)
+Java program that compares sort algorithms, using an interface